tahleen-rahman/linkability_stepcount/README.md

 * Explanation for Parameters exp, cl, server, weekend:

 1. exp1 - Choose from the keys 0...4 , for the siamese attack, according to the dimensions of features (less epoch patience,  more variance threshold for files with lesser features).

-*  values are in the format (patience parameter for early stopping, subdir containing features, variance threshold)
+Values are in the format (patience parameter for early stopping, subdir containing features, variance threshold)

             0: (30, 'linkdata_0/', 0.005),
             1: (20, 'linkdata_1/', 0.001),